bhojport/movies-info/README.md

 ## Movies Info
 The movies database - Using React, React Router and Redux

-A very basic application showing you a better file structure.

 ## Running on local machine
 1. Clone the repository